tkenning/dev.na.bambora.com/source/docs/guides/hosted_payment_form/index.md

 ### To configure the Payment Form

-1. Log in to the [Online Member Area](https://www.beanstream.com/admin/sDefault.asp) and click **configuration** > **payment form**. <br><br>
+1. Log in to the [Online Member Area](https://www.beanstream.com/admin/sDefault.asp) and click **configuration** > **payment form**.
-2. Modify the section titles.
-Leave blank if you don't want a title.<br><br>
+2. Modify the section titles (leave blank if you don't want a title).
 3. Configure the Payment Form sections.
 The fields in the table below show the different sections of the Payment Form that you can include or omit, to capture different types of information.
-It also shows the option to control the transaction type that you will process by default.<br><br>
+It also shows the option to control the transaction type that you will process by default.
 4. Configure the Form Style options.
-You can use [CheckoutTheme] or the legacy styling features. <br><br>
+You can use CheckoutTheme or the legacy styling features.
 5. Before making any changes permanent, always click **View Preview**.
-If you don't like your changes, you can click **Cancel Changes** to go back to the last saved change.<br><br>
+If you don't like your changes, you can click **Cancel Changes** to go back to the last saved change.
 6. When you are ready, click **Update Live**.